prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 Save coordinates
 -------------------------------------------------------------------------------

-We use :class:`~prody.ensemble.PDBEnsemble` to store coordinates of the X-ray structures.
-The :class:`~prody.ensemble.PDBEnsemble` instances do not store any other atomic data.
-If we want to write aligned coordinates into a file, we need to pass the coordinates to an :class:`~prody.atomic.AtomGroup` instance.
+We use :class:`~.PDBEnsemble` to store coordinates of the X-ray structures.
+The :class:`~.PDBEnsemble` instances do not store any other atomic data.
+If we want to write aligned coordinates into a file, we need to pass the coordinates to an :class:`~.AtomGroup` instance.
-Then we use :func:`~prody.proteins.writePDB` function to save coordinates:
+Then we use :func:`~.writePDB` function to save coordinates:

 >>> xray_coords = ref_structure.copy()
 >>> xray_coords.delCoordset(0) # Delete existing coordinate set